Troubleshooting

 when you want the repo-owned automation path to execute only the safe single-repo host recoveries.

-7. Restart or replace the runner.
+7. Restart the runner host root:

 8. Rerun the downstream job.